 So I decided to shop around!
 The vast majority of my shopping is done online, including clothes.
 When I had three children all under the age of sixteen months, internet shopping saved my sanity.
 I confidently told my sister I would be able to find pyjamas on the internet that would fit her needs.
 A simple slit in the side of the pyjama bottoms for her tube to pass through would have solved the problem.
-To this day, almost two years later, I still have not been able to find a pair of pyjamas that fitted her needs.
+I was not been able to find a pair of pyjamas that fitted her needs.
 I tried to adapt a few pairs of pyjamas for her, without much success.
 But pyjama design was only one part of my sister’s wardrobe which needed a rethink.

 She would have loved to have trousers that could hide her bag on the inside, “so I don’t scare small children when I go out” as she once told me, tongue in cheek (although, it should be noted that children were always the most fascinated by her medical condition).
 She would have also appreciated T-shirts and bras that she could put on without having to remove her IV every time – little things that would have made getting dressed so much easier.